Applications have now closed – check out our other courses and support programmes.

-Do you work in the arts and cultural sector?
-Do you want to strengthen your leadership skills?
-Are you driven by social impact in your work?
+Creative Leadership is for people working in the arts and cultural sector who want to strengthen their leadership skills, and who are driven by social impact in their work.

-We could support you with Creative Leadership, a new free programme run by the School for Social Entrepreneurs, funded by Arts Council England.
+It is a new free programme run by the School for Social Entrepreneurs, funded by Arts Council England’s Transforming Leadership programme.

-- Early-career leaders– active in the arts and culture sector (including freelancers), demonstrating passion and ideas for developing and eventually leading projects with social impact.
+- Early-career leaders – active in the arts and culture sector (including freelancers), demonstrating passion and ideas for developing and eventually leading projects with social impact.
+(See guidance notes below for full criteria.)

 - people of colour and people from minority ethnic backgrounds;

-- disabled people, including those with learning disabilities and hidden disabilities;
+- D/deaf and disabled people, including those with learning disabilities and non-visible disabilities;

 - people with caring responsibilities;